fenhl/magic-set-generator/README.md

     * `s` or `silver`
     * `g` or `gold`
     * `b` or `bronze`, for clearly marking cards as proxies
-* `-i`, `--input=<path>`: Read card names from the plain text file located at `<path>`.
-This can be specified multiple times to combine multiple input files into one MSE set file.
-Special lines are supported as with directly specified arguments (see “advanced usage” above).
+* `-i`, `--input=<path>`: Read card names from the file or directory located at `<path>`.
+This can be specified multiple times to combine multiple input paths into one MSE set file.
+The following formats are understood:
+    * A plain text file with one card name per line.
+Special lines are also supported as with directly specified arguments (see “advanced usage” above).
+    * A directory containing images named `<card name>.png`.
+This will set `--images` to this directory if it's not already set (see below), and generate the named cards.
 * `-o`, `--output=<path>`: Write the zipped MSE set file to the specified path, instead of the standard output.
 * `-v`, `--verbose`: Report progress while generating the set file, and give more detailed error messages if anything goes wrong.
 * `--copyright=<message>`: The copyright message, appearing in the lower right of the card frame.
 Defaults to `NOT FOR SALE`.